Pm2

 was rapid and as early as in May 1922 it was decided to increase maximum axle

-load to 20 tonnes, in accordance with current projects of overall track
+load to 20 tonnes, in accordance with current

-quality improvement.
-Thus, first two normalized types were heavy express
+projects of overall track quality improvement.
+Thus, first two normalized

-locomotives: class 01 with two-cylinder single-expansion engine, designed by Borsig,
+types were heavy express locomotives: class 01 with two-cylinder single-expansion

-and class 02 with four-cylinder compound engine by Henschel.
-Apart
+with four-cylinder compound engine by Henschel.

-underwent extensive service trials afterwards.
-However,
+and underwent extensive service trials afterwards.
+Class 01 was considered

 planned track upgrading had to be dramatically slowed down during the Great